blbadger/blbadger.github.io/vision-transformers.md

 ### Layer Normalization considered

-In the last section it was observed that changing the parameters of a layer normalization operation led to an increase in representational accuracy.
-Later on this page we will see that layer normalization in general decreases representational accuracy, and so we will stop to consider what exactly this transformation entails.
+In the last section it was observed that changing the parameters (specifically swapping untrained parameters for trained ones) of a layer normalization operation led to an increase in representational accuracy.
+Later on this page we will see that layer normalization tends to decrease representational accuracy, and so we will stop to consider what exactly this transformation entails.

 Given layer input $x$, the output of layer normalization $y$ is defined as